ashutoshmjain/gita/src/how.md

 The divine author `Krishna Dwaipayana`, by design placed `Gita` center-folded in a highly immersive narrative - `Mahabharata`.
 Even after thousands of years, the epic is as interesting a read as the day it was written.

-The third section is the original translation  of the entire `Mahabharata` - the longest poem, ever written in any language.
+The third section is the original translation  of `Mahabharata` - the longest poem, ever written in any language.
 I recommend reading `Ganguly's` [preface](http://mahabharata.shutri.com/) before you take a plunge - to appreciate the guiding motivations of translation work.

 </div>